dapplets/dapplet-docs/docs/ex07-virtual-adapter.md

 title: "Ex07: Virtual adapter (interface)"
 ---

-Task: change twitter adapter to **identity** adapter and check it on Twitter and Instagram.
+Task: change the twitter adapter to an **identity** adapter and check it on Twitter and Instagram.

 The initial code for this example is in [master.](https://github.com/dapplets/dapplet-template/tree/master)

-Change twitter adapter to **identity** adapter in `/dapplet.json` with a right version:
+Change the twitter adapter to an **identity** adapter in `/dapplet.json` with a right version:

 ```json
 {